hdShang/arxiv-daily/docs/cs-CL/2025-08-06/papers/250804826v3-persistent-instability-in-llms-personality-measurements-effects-of-s.md

 ---
 layout: default
-title: Persistent Instability in LLM's Personality Measurements: Effects of Scale, Reasoning, and Conversation History
+title: "Persistent Instability in LLM's Personality Measurements: Effects of Scale, Reasoning, and Conversation History"
 ---

 # Persistent Instability in LLM's Personality Measurements: Effects of Scale, Reasoning, and Conversation History